chef-boneyard/chef-web-docs-2016/includes_cookbooks/includes_cookbooks_resource_syntax.rst

 Every resource has its own set of actions and parameters.
 Many parameters have default values.
 Some parameters are available to all resources; these are sometimes referred to as "meta parameters" and they are commonly used to send notifications to other resources or to set up conditional execution rules.
 All actions have a default value.
 Only non-default behaviors of actions and parameters need to be specified.

-.. note:: the attribute keyword associated with resources in the LWRP DSL is not the same as the 'attributes' that make up node objects
+.. note:: The attribute keyword associated with resources in the LWRP DSL is not the same as the 'attributes' that make up node objects